thmxv/tx-lang-cxx/README.md

 ## Backlog

+- skip first and last newline if present in raw stings literals
 - fix cast of opcode multibyte values to u32?
 - more work to allow more than 256 locals in compiler
 - remove END_SCOPE opcode? or at least make a long version (see when return